 An algorithmic peg means the company writes a set of automated rules, also known as a smart contract, that increases or decreases the amount of a stablecoin in circulation depending on the coin’s price.
 Let me explain.

 Imagine we have a stablecoin that is pegged to the US dollar through an algorithmic peg.
-Assuming a lot of people were to start buying the coin, its price would rise and the peg will be broken.
+Assuming a lot of people were to start buying the coin, its price would rise, and the peg would be broken.

 If, on the other hand, many people start selling the coin, coins are removed from the overall supply in order to hold the price peg to one US dollar.